Painting Radiators: DIY-Tutorial & Pro-Tips

 Step 3: Remove rust

-If you find rust stains during cleaning, remove them with the To Sand - MissPompadour Sanding Pad or with a fine-grained sandpaper.
-Loose rust particles must be removed in any case before painting.
+If you find rust stains during cleaning, remove them with the To Sand - MissPompadour Sanding Pad or with fine-grained sandpaper.
+Loose rust particles must always be removed before painting.

-Even if varnish has flaked off, you should sand the paint off your radiator in the relevant places.
+Even if varnish has flaked off, you should sand down the colour of your radiator in the relevant areas.

-If the old varnish is completely intact and free of rust, priming is not absolutely necessary, but still serves to improve adhesion.
+If the old varnish is completely intact and free of rust, a primer is not absolutely necessary, but will improve adhesion.

 Step 4: Paint radiators